Tenuta Carretta

 About the winery

-Tenuta Carretta has been around for over 550 years and is located in the south of Piemonte, in Piobesi d’Alba, in Roero.
+Tenuta Carretta has been around for more than 550 years and is located in southern Piedmont, in Piobesi d’Alba, in Roero.
 It is a winery with a rich story, one of the most historic Italian wineries where past, present and future are integrated in the best way.

 But Tenuta Carretta is above all a winery of people working together to achieve one common goal: to produce high-quality and important wines that are pleasant and enjoyable to drink.